rangesecurity/ctop/README.md

 ### Redis Event Stream

-To stream events that are stored in redis, and persist them into postgres run the following command
+To launch the redis event stream service which is responsible for streaming events from redis and persisting them into postgres, run the following command.

 ```shell
 $>  ./ctop redis-event-stream --redis.url <redis_url> --db.url <db_url> --networks <networks>